Last update:19 Feb 2017

 - Adaptation capacity, dissemination, education, training

+The website of the Delta Programme offers ample information about climate adaptation.
 On the spatial adaptation website (part of the Delta Program) people are asked to share projects that can act as showcases for spatial adaptation to climate change.
 Over 150 showcases throughout the Netherlands are currently displayed on the website that inspire others and transfers knowledge.
 Next to showcases, a guideline to spatial adaptation is provided.
 The engagement program aims at making institutes and municipalities aware of the impacts and adaptation to climate change.
 Public awareness is also raised via this route.
 The KNMI informs governmental organisations, institutes and the general public on climate change through their knowledge centre website (in Dutch).
 NGO's such as the World Wildlife Fund inform the general public on the impact of climate change and the need for action.
 Several governmental institutes developed the website "will I flood?" to make citizens aware of the need to prepare themselves against flooding.